shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 * Visit the following site [http://localhost:1841/appcamp/](http://localhost:1841/appcamp/) and ensure you can see the following:
 <img src="hello-extjs.jpg" align="center" />
+Troubleshooting: Ensure your sencha web start command is still running (from Step 6) in a terminal/command prompt window

 ## Step 8: Install Node.js